drevops/git-artifact/README.md

   --push
 ```

 CI providers may report branches differently when running builds triggered by tags.
-We encourage you to check out our constantly automatically tested examples:
+We encourage you to explore our continuously and automatically tested examples:

 - [GitHub Actions](.github/workflows/test-php.yml)
 - [CircleCI](.circleci/config.yml)